 On the right we have the common login screen that only asks for data entry (and we know this because we identify the inputs).

-On the left, we changed the cold title to a greeting, this makes the interface feel friendlier and the small instruction makes it more communicative, we also implemented a question that captures the attention of those who do not yet have an account “Don’t you have an account?
+On the left, we changed the cold title to a greeting.
+This makes the interface feel friendlier and the small instruction makes it more communicative.
+We also implemented a question that captures the attention of those who do not yet have an account “Don’t you have an account?

-So, now that we see the great contribution that microcopy gives us despite its subtlety, let’s see every word we write as a unique opportunity to communicate with whoever is in front of the screen, let’s create natural interactions.
+So, now that we see the great contribution that microcopy gives us despite its subtlety.
+Let’s see every word we write as a unique opportunity to communicate with whoever is in front of the screen.
+Let’s create natural interactions.
 Through words we can be transparent with the user and keep him aware of what is happening in the interface.
 Let’s not sacrifice words, let’s communicate what is necessary to create a pleasant experience.